uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm.md

      # arch-chroot /mnt
      ```

-   * Add the UBOS keyring so we can install our own packages
+   * Add the UBOS keyring so we can install our own packages:

      ```
      # curl -O http://depot.ubos.net/green/$(uname -m)/os/ubos-keyring-0.8-1-any.pkg.tar.xz